UnBelieberble! Sahara Ray Swims Completely Naked Again Just Like In That Sex Expedition Trip With Bieber Last Year

 In another photo in which the two friends are wearing skimpy bikinis, the two are photographed with their mouths open and facing to the sky as they try to catch some raindrops.
 The two friends were able to get away from flouting the no-nudity policy of Instagram by placing some stars on their nipples.

 Sahara has been on holiday in Bali for the last few weeks.
 During that time, the swimwear designer and model has been regularly feeding her fans with racy images and videos.
 Some of these images include one where she showed off her pert bum while she was at the Ungasan Clifftop Resort proving that Sahara Ray swims completely naked.
-As she enjoyed a read, bottle of wine lay by her side.
+As she enjoyed a read, a bottle of wine lay by her side.
 Another image showed her in the water wearing nothing except a pair of fishnet stockings.
 Another picture had her in a bathtub wearing nothing and doing nothing save for giggling.

-Yet another photo taken of the model at the resort she has described as her oasis showed the swimwear model donning a wet transparent dress as she eyed the photographer seductively.
+Yet another photo taken of the model at the resort showed the swimwear model donning a wet transparent dress as she eyed the photographer seductively.
 Her pert bum was clearly and alluringly visible, a fact that the more than 1 million followers she has on Instagram must have thanked her for.

 Some of the images she has posted have prompted her fans to conclude that she has had cosmetic surgery on her lips.
 One fan even accused her of looking like she was suffering from bee stings.